sizej/Capstone1/presentation.md

 - There is most likely some kind of confounding variable in the analysis of seasonality and competition.
 - It's possible that this is the result of both phenomenon being the result of one decision.
 Since both are determined by a studio, it's very difficult to untangle them.
 - Further, a film's release is a one time event and each film is a unique entity onto itself.
+- It's important to note, that it appears as though the industry has found a pretty good way to make decisions about when to release films (something I previously didn't think was the case).